-Our purpose is to provide all people with a way to combat climate change and inequality, empowering them with the means to directly fund a swift transition to clean energy in a way that measurably benefits disadvantaged communities.
+Our purpose is to provide the world with a way to combat climate change and inequality, empowering them with the means to directly fund a swift transition to clean energy in a way that measurably benefits disadvantaged communities.

 Our work is guided by 3 core principles:

 Solving big problems requires big ideas.
 When challenged, we collaborate and innovate to create viable solutions to problems unique to communities we serve.